leorickli/bike-company-hadoop/README.md

 <img width="251" alt="Screenshot 2023-09-02 at 14 28 50" src="https://github.com/leorickli/bike-factory-hadoop/assets/106999054/ddd6caf7-fcc0-4a33-a2ae-aa9024fd2b74">

-Instead of just creating a simple database, we can also create it with some interesting metadata, properties and even change the location in HDFS, like in the command below:
+Instead of just creating a simple database, we can also create it with some interesting metadata, and properties and even change the location in HDFS, like in the command below:

 ```
 CREATE DATABASE IF NOT EXISTS <your_database_name>